Courseplay/Courseplay_FS22/README.md

 ## Turning on Debug Channels

 When there's an issue, you can turn on debug logging on the Courseplay vehicle settings page for each vehicle.
-This will enable loggin debug information for that vehicle only.
-Devs need those logs when troubleshooting and fixing bugs.
+This will enable logging of debug information for only this vehicle. **Devs need those logs for troubleshooting and fixing bugs.**

 What information is logged when you activated the debug logging for the vehicle depends on the active debug channels.
 This are similar to those we had in CP 19, but the way to turn them on/off is different: you can bring up the debug channel menu